Giants homer 3 times in 5-3 victory over Brewers

+SAN FRANCISCO (AP) — A small tweak to his delivery has produced favorable results for Drew Pomeranz.

-SAN FRANCISCO (AP) — Pablo Sandoval, Kevin Pillar and Mike Yastrzemski homered and Drew Pomeranz pitched into the sixth inning, helping the San Francisco Giants beat the Milwaukee Brewers 5-3 on Friday night.
+Pablo Sandoval, Kevin Pillar and Mike Yastrzemski homered and Pomeranz pitched into the sixth inning, helping the San Francisco Giants beat the Milwaukee Brewers 5-3 on Friday night.

+The 30-year-old left-hander gave up five hits in his second straight solid start after going 0-3 with a ghastly 19.16 ERA in May.
+He struck out five and walked three.

 Yastrzemski’s two-run drive to center off Alex Claudio made it 5-2 in the seventh.
 It was the second homer for the grandson of Hall of Famer Carl Yastrzemski since making his major league debut May 25.